BillyZhang24kobe/LS_Proficiency/README.md

 3. A standardized evaluation pipeline

 ## News
+- [2024/05] ProLex gets accepted by ACL 2024 Findings!
+We released the camera-ready version of the paper.
 - [2024/01] 🔥 We released the very first version of ProLex.
 Read the [paper](https://arxiv.org/abs/2401.11356) for more details!